hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01-Basics.md

 For example,  HTML code such as this:

 <div><ol>
-<li style="margin-bottom: 0px;" value="1">&lt;a href=<span class="atv">"toto.jpg"&gt;</li>
+<li style="margin-bottom: 0px;" value="1">&lt;a href="toto.jpg"&gt;</li>
 <li style="margin-bottom: 0px;" value="2">&nbsp; &nbsp; please right click this link to download </li>
 <li style="margin-bottom: 0px;">&nbsp; &nbsp; the toto.jpg picture&lt;/a&gt;</li>
 </ol></div>

-...will ask the remote HTTP server to send back the toto.jpg file.
+...will ask the remote HTTP server to send back the `toto.jpg` file.
 The browser will receive in the response HTTP header from the server (and by default the browser will display the image in a new tab):

 <div><ol>
 <li style="margin-bottom: 0px;" value="1">...</li>